kubernetes-sigs/node-feature-discovery/README.md

 #### nfd-master

 Nfd-master runs as a DaemonSet, by default in the master node(s) only.
 You can use the template spec provided to deploy nfd-master.
-You only need to update the template to use the correct image:
+If deploying a custom image, you need to update the template to use the correct image (for the latest released version, omit the `sed` part):
 ```
 sed -E s',^(\s*)image:.+$,\1image: <YOUR_IMAGE_REPO>:<YOUR_IMAGE_TAG>,' nfd-master.yaml.template > nfd-master.yaml
 kubectl create -f nfd-master.yaml